Daniel K. Inouye International Airport (HNL)

 Access by lounge tier

-Suite Lounge: ANA First Class + ANA Diamond members ANA Lounge: ANA Business Class ANA Lounge: Premium Economy passengers ANA Lounge: Star Alliance Gold on international flights
+Suite Lounge: ANA First Class + ANA Diamond ANA Lounge: ANA Business Class ANA Lounge: Premium Economy ANA Lounge: Star Alliance Gold (international)

 How to access via points — fly ANA with Amex

 Transfer Amex Membership Rewards to ANA Mileage Club (1:1) and book ANA Business Class HNL → NRT — you'll get ANA Lounge access automatically.
-This is one of the best redemptions in all of points travel, and the lounge at HNL is part of the experience.
+One of the best redemptions in points travel, and the lounge at HNL is part of the experience.

 Qantas Airways